arainho/awesome-api-security/README.md

 [Awesome REST](https://github.com/marmelab/awesome-rest)          | A collaborative list of great resources about RESTful API architecture, development, test, and performance.
 Feel free to contribute to this on-going list.
 [How to design a REST API ](https://blog.octo.com/en/design-a-rest-api) | How to design a REST API? - Full guide tackling security, pagination, filtering, versioning, partial answers, CORS, etc.
 [API Penetration Testing](https://blog.securelayer7.net/api-penetration-testing-with-owasp-2017-test-cases) | API Penetration Testing with OWASP 2017 Test Cases
+[api-security-testing-how-to-hack](https://smartbear.com/blog/test-and-monitor/api-security-testing-how-to-hack-an-api-part-1/)| API Security Testing – How to Hack an API and Get Away with It (Part 1 of 3)